What to Expect…

 We want to provide you with the highest quality and most appropriate care as prescribed by your physician.

 To do this, we will conduct an interview and examination appropriate for the condition and services prescribed.
-This typically includes asking about prior relevant medical history, allergies, prior treatment, the current condition we are treating, you current activities, and your goals.
+This typically includes asking about prior relevant medical history, allergies, prior treatment, the current condition, you current activities, and your goals.

-We may take photographs and/or videos of your condition to throughly document the condition in the medical record as well as to establish baselines for improvement.
+We may take photographs or videos to throughly document the condition in the medical record as well as to establish baselines for improvement.

 We may take measurements or cast impressions.
 We may need to special order the item most appropriate for you.